ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 15. Write a function to swap the min and max element in an integer array
  - Min_Max_Array_Swap.cs

+16. Transform an array of items into a dictionary
+ - Transform_Array.cs

 Please let me know if you find any errors in the solutions.